 Continue reading “Meet the New Salisbury and Warwick”

 Saturday night, I took my wife Lisa and our “daughter” (a former student of Lisa’s and current doctoral candidate in English at UCLA [Lisa’s and my alma mater]) up to Santa Barbara’s Granada Theater for a performance of the Shakespeare’s Globe’s touring production of Love’s Labor’s Lost.

 Continue reading “Love’s Labor’s Lost Review (short version)”

 Podcast: Play in new window | Download

-This week’s podcast includes a DVD review for The First Part of Henry the Sixth, plus a recap of this week’s blog entries.
+This week’s podcast includes a continuation of our discussion of The Second Part of Henry the Sixth, including a plot synopsis of the second half of the play, and our usual recap of this week’s blog entries.

-Continue reading “Podcast 15: The First Part of Henry the Sixth DVD Review”
+Continue reading “Podcast 19: The Second Part of Henry the Sixth (The second part of the plot)”

 A couple of months back, when we were in the midst of The Taming of the Shrew, we discussed the difficulty of the play, especially as it relates to the depiction of women.
 The play, especially in recent decades, has been seen as a horrible example of dramatic misogyny.

 Two months down the line, however, as we find ourselves deep in the Henry the Sixth histories, I see that women actually had it pretty good at Shakespeare’s hands back in Taming, for what have we seen since?

 Continue reading “Women in Henry VI: witches and bitches”